The 100th Love with You: Plot

 The film begins with a young Aoi Hinata sitting on a bench, upset about the broken record in her hands.
 A young Riku suddenly appears and claims he can fix the record.
 Immediately it's the present day and university student Aoi Hinata (Miwa) drops the book she's holding and jerks awake, disrupting the class.
 This is the summer before Aoi's study abroad to London.
 Apart from school, Aoi plays in a band with her friends, Naoya, Tetta and her childhood friend Riku (Kentaro Sakaguchi).
 Rina isn't in the band, but attends practices.
 Aoi and Riku appear to harbor some affection towards each other.
 Practice goes smoothly after that and Riku quickly announces that he has other things to do, to the confusion and bewilderment of his band members.
 The crew marvels if he's a perfect man and ask Aoi if Riku has any weaknesses.
 She can't think of a single one.

 In preparation for their concert on Sunday, July 31, the crew put up flyers and paint signs.
 As Aoi and Rina paint, Aoi is dismayed by Riku's distantness, but maintains that she's content with staying friends with Riku throughout the summer.
 Riku nonchalantly pulls away the board they're painting, remarking it'll be dirty.
 Seconds later, a burst pipe showers water on all of the friends.
 Everyone except Riku are completely soaked.
 Once the band's all packed and ready, Naoya pulls Riku aside and tells him he plans to confess to Aoi at the shrines.
 While the crew is having sushi, Naoya's plan to confess to Aoi goes awry when he can't seem to invite her to the shrines, leading him to blurt out his confession in front of the crew.
 Aoi feels awkward because she has feelings for Riku and doesn't know what to say.
 Later on, she visits Riku's house to work on their song.
 While waiting for him, she explores his room and stumbles upon a record and record player in his closet.
 Riku appears suddenly and tells her not to touch the record, placing the record back carefully and hiding it from view, saying that some things shouldn't be seen.
 The pair work on their new song and become awkward with their feelings when comparing hands.
 Out of nowhere, Riku tells Aoi that if he ever disappear somewhere, she should be happy with Naoya.
 Aoi hurriedly gathers the pieces of their new song and tells him to forget it.
 The day of the concert arrives and Aoi still feels conflicted from yesterday's events.
 Unable to concentrate, the band performs terribly.
 Further upset by the concert, Aoi storms off.
 Crying and walking, she pulls out her handkerchief to wipe her tears, but lets a piece of the song lyrics fall out.
 As she chases the piece of paper into the street, she doesn't notice the truck hurdling towards her.
-The screen turns back.
+The screen turns black.